Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Details on Pathway Representation and Model

 \subsection{Model Architecture~}

-We adopt the standard encoder-decoder Transformer architecture following \citet{gao2024generative}.
-Specifically, the encoder of \name has 6 layers, with a hidden dimension of 768, 16 attention heads, a feed-forward dimension of 4096, and the maximum sequence length of 256.
-The decoder of \name has 10 layers, with a hidden dimension of 768, 16 attention heads, a feed-forward dimension of 4096, and the maximum sequence length of 768.
-Overall, \name has a total of 166,552,848 parameters.
-Note that \name has fewer parameters than SynFormer~\citep{gao2024generative} of 229,935,480 parameters, because \name does not need extra heads for fingerprint diffusion and reaction classification.
+ReaSyn has two models, one for the bidirectional autoregressive pathway generation and one for the Edit Bridge pathway editing.
+For both models, we adopt the standard encoder-decoder Transformer architecture, following \citet{gao2024generative}.
+Specifically, the encoder has 6 layers, with a hidden dimension of 768, 16 attention heads, a feed-forward dimension of 4096, and the maximum sequence length of 256.
+The decoder has 10 layers, with a hidden dimension of 768, 16 attention heads, a feed-forward dimension of 4096, and the maximum sequence length of 512.
+Overall, the autoregressive model has 166M parameters and the Edit Bridge model has 174M parameters.
+The Edit Bridge model has three additional heads for $\lambda_{t,i}:=(\lambda_{t,i}^\text{ins},\lambda_{t,i}^\text{del},\lambda_{t,i}^\text{sub})$, $Q_{t,i}^\text{ins}$, and $Q_{t,i}^\text{sub}$, respectively (Eq.~(\ref{eq:edit_flow})).
+Note that ReaSyn's models have fewer parameters than SynFormer~\citep{gao2024generative} of 230M parameters, because they do not require heads for fingerprint diffusion and reaction classification.